avaneev/prvhash/README.md

 entropy source (however, structurally, they can accept just about any entropy quality), the message can be sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.

-Since both internal variables (`Seed` and `lcg`) do not interact with the output directly, the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values, or discover its prior values.

 If you have little confidence in OS-provided entropy (via `CryptGenRandom` or `/dev/random/`), you may consider augmenting the `ctx -> lcg[ 0 ]` variable